Is AARP Worth It? An In-Depth Review

 AARP also offers discounts at popular places such as:

-The discounts alone can pay for the annual membership and make it worth it.
+The discounts alone can cover the annual membership cost, making it worthwhile.

 Related Article: The Best Coupon Sites to Save You Money